lxs602/Chinese-Mandarin-Dictionaries/README.md

 The CUVs version is pending.

-It may also be worth <i>having a look</i> at this <a href=https://github.com/michaelchanwahyan/Bible>comparison Bible</a> by michaelchanwahyan, which has several English and Chinese versions.
+It may also be worth <i>having a look at this <a href=https://github.com/michaelchanwahyan/Bible>comparison Bible</a></i> by michaelchanwahyan, which has several English and Chinese versions.
 <br><br>
 <b>資料來源 Original Files:</b><br>
 https://ebible.org/webbe/ <br>